 At Calgary First Aid we offer Heart and Stroke Foundation Cardiac Life Support (ACLS) courses.
 This course is offered at both of our training locations.
-This is a two day course that requires approximately 13 hours of learning time.
+This is a two-day advanced cardiac life support course in Calgary that requires approximately 13 hours of learning time.
 Participants enrolled in this course will learn about advanced life support techniques, airway management, usage of a crash cart, peri-arrest conditions and more.
 To register for this course in any of our Calgary training centres scroll to the bottom of the page to view all available course dates, times and locations.

 Who is Required to Take This Course?

 This Heart and Stroke Foundation course is designed for individuals that work, manage or participate in any workplace involved with cardiac arrest and other life-threatening cardiovascular emergencies.
 Many participants are employed in emergency response, emergency medicine and critical / intensive care units.

 The cost of this course is 269.99.
 Included in the cost of the course is a take-home manual, taxes and certification fees.